denodesxyz/.github/profile/README.md

-## **Welcome to the deNodes GitHub**
+## Staking.
+Reimagined

-[deNodes](https://denodes.xyz/), a proven staking provider, ensures fast and secure operations for PoS networks through superior performance with bare-metal machines, and keeps assets encrypted and rewarded.
-With a solid commitment to supporting the growth of early-stage blockchain and web3 startups, we provide a comprehensive range of services that includes technical support, validation services and strategic consultation.
+deNodes is a collective of builders and validators committed to nurturing early-stage blockchain networks.
+We specialize in providing top-tier staking services, maintaining robust node infrastructure, and developing software and tools for PoS chains.

-Stay connected with us by following our [X account](https://x.com/_denodes), and by visiting our official website at [denodes.xyz](http://denodes.xyz/).
+Stay in the loop with deNodes by following our [X account](https://x.com/denodes_io) and exploring our [website](http://denodes.io/).